rfeinman/pytorch-minimize/README.md

 ## Motivation
 Although PyTorch offers many routines for stochastic optimization, utilities for deterministic optimization are scarce; only L-BFGS is included in the `optim` package, and it's modified for mini-batch training.

-MATLAB and SciPy are the industry standards for deterministic optimization.
+MATLAB and SciPy are industry standards for deterministic optimization.
 These libraries have a comprehensive set of routines; however, automatic differentiation is not supported.
 Therefore, the user must specify 1st- and 2nd-order gradients explicitly (if they are known) or use finite-difference approximations.